Steve Mann (inventor): Ideas and inventions

 Mann also works in the fields of computer-mediated reality.
-He is a strong advocate of privacy rights, for which work he was an award recipient of the Chalmers Foundation in the fine arts.
+He is a strong advocate of privacy rights.
 His work also extends to the area of sousveillance (a term he coined for "inverse surveillance").
 Mann and one of his PhD students, James Fung, together with some of his other students, have been building a cyborg community around the cyborg-logging concept.